Menu

 6L - Mr Lloyd is the class teacher and Mrs Saunders is the teaching assistant.

-6C - Mrs Cowan is the class teacher and Mrs Reynolds and Mrs Ashby are the teaching assistants.
+6P - Miss Podbury is the class teacher and Mrs Reynolds is the teaching assistant.

 English

-In spellings will we be continuing to following the Spelling Shed Stage 6 scheme.
+In spellings will we be following the Spelling Shed Stage 6 scheme.

 Maths